Environmental and Natural Resource Economics

 Option 2: Environmental Economics and Management (EEM).
 This option is for students who seek a balanced focus on environmental sciences and environmental economics.
 The option requires 36 credits of basic sciences, including at least eight credits in general biology (BIO 101/103, 102/104); four credits in general chemistry (CHM 101/102 or 103/105); introductory soil science (NRS 212); 3 credits in introductory ecology (BIO 262); 4 credits in introductory geology (GEO 103); 3 credits in introductory calculus (MTH 131); and 3 credits in introductory statistics (STA 308).
 The 24-credit concentration includes a minimum of 12 concentration credits in environmental and resource economics (listed under EEC), including economics of natural resource management and policy (EEC 310) and a capstone course in environmental economics and policy (EEC 432), as well as six additional credits selected to meet the student’s particular interests.
 Students are also required to take a minimum of 12 concentration credits selected from ecology, soils and watersheds, and geosciences.
 Students choose a minimum of 20 credits in supporting electives and 8 credits in free electives.

 Green Business.
 The Department of Environmental and Natural Resource Economics and the College of Business Administration offer a double degree in environmental economics and general business.
 This program is designed for those interested in corporate sustainability, energy efficiency, non-profit management, green marketing, renewable energy, global environmental challenges, environmental policy, and energy finance.
 Students earn a B.S. in Environmental and Natural Resource Economics from the College of the Environment and Life Sciences and a B.S. in Business Administration from the College of Business Administration.
-More details on this program can be found at web.uri.edu/enre/double-major-in-business-and-environmental-economics.
+More details on this program can be found at http://web.uri.edu/enre/double-degree-bus-enveco.